Ahead of CWC meet, G-23 leaders meet at Azad's residence | Politics

 - India

-A day after the Congress's drubbing in assembly elections, some leaders from the 'Group of 23' that had questioned the party leadership and sought organisational overhaul, met here at the residence of former Leader of Opposition in Rajya Sabha Ghulam Nabi Azad.
+A day after the Congress' drubbing in the assembly elections, some leaders from the 'Group of 23' that had questioned the party leadership and sought organisational overhaul, met here at the residence of former Leader of Opposition in Rajya Sabha Ghulam Nabi Azad and expressed shock at the party's defeat.

-Among those who met Azad were party MPs Anand Sharma, Kapil Sibal and Manish Tewari.
+Sources said the leaders discussed the way forward and revival of the Congress, which has become even ''more marginalised and isolated''.

-Sources said they will discuss the party's poor performance at the hustings and will evolve their future strategy.
+The G-23 leaders also expressed dismay at the Congress leadership for not taking any corrective steps to revive the party, they said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)